Zé Carlos (footballer, born 1985)

-José Carlos dos Anjos Sávio, better known as Zé Carlos (born 9 September 1985), is a Brazilian footballer who plays as a goalkeeper for Floresta.
+José Carlos dos Anjos Sávio, better known as Zé Carlos (born 9 September 1985), is a Brazilian professional footballer who plays as a goalkeeper for Floresta.

 Career

-The goalkeeper was revealed in the basic categories of Crickhowell.
-He made his debut as a starter in March 2004 in the game against Camboriuense where the Crickhowell won 3-0.
-Over time they played for Criciúma, Ze Carlos scored three goals, one of which was what helped the team winning the title of the Series C do Brasileiro 2006.
-Also participated in the Brazil national under-17 football team in 2003.
+Zé Carlos was revealed in the basic categories of Criciúma.
+He made his debut as a starter in March 2004 in the game against Camboriuense where the Criciúma won 3–0.
+In his time at the club, Ze Carlos scored three goals, one of which helped the team win the title of the Series C do Brasileiro 2006.
+He also participated in the Brazil national under-17 football team in 2003.

-In 2009, he was hired by Avai, but was loaned to the dispute of Paraná to Brazilian Serie B. At the end of their participation in the Paraná team was announced as a reinforcement of Avaí for the 2010 season.
+In 2009, Zé Carlos was hired by Avaí, but was loaned to the dispute of Paraná to Brazilian Serie B. At the end of their participation in the Paraná team was announced as a reinforcement of Avaí for the 2010 season.

 On 12 May 2011, he left Brazilian Série A side Avai and joined his former club Paraná in the Série B on free transfer to play as a regular starter.